Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 At the next junction, the yellow route bends right and follow the path uphill.
 Keep following the trail until you reach the junction with Luikerweg.
 Turn left here and walk down Luikerweg until you see the path to the Lookout Platform on your right.

-From Luikerweg, you have a wonderful view of Hoeve Zonneberg.
-This atmospheric farm, built entirely of marl blocks, catches the eye from afar thanks to its location on the steep edge of Sint-Pietersberg (Mount Saint peter).
-Right next to the farm is the entrance to the tunnel system of the same name, the Zonneberg Caves.
+From Luikerweg, you have a beautiful view of Hoeve Zonneberg.
+This atmospheric farm, built entirely of marl blocks, catches the eye from afar thanks to its location on the steep side of Mount Saint Peter.
+Right next to the farm is the entrance to the tunnel system of the same name, the Grotten Zonneberg.

 View platform